The 20 Best Drug Induced Dyskinesia Doctors Near Me in Victoria, AU

 Melbourne, VIC, AU

-Leslie Roberts practices in Melbourne, Australia.
+Leslie Roberts practices practicing medicine in Melbourne, Australia.
 Roberts is rated as an Advanced expert by MediFind in the treatment of Drug Induced Dyskinesia.
-Their top areas of expertise are Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Spinocerebellar Ataxia, Sensorimotor Polyneuropathy, and Thrombectomy.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Sensorimotor Polyneuropathy, Spinocerebellar Ataxia, and Thrombectomy.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.